maths/moodle-qtype_stack/doc/en/Authoring/Potential_response_trees.md

 In each node two expressions are compared using a specified [answer tests](Answer_tests.md), and the result is either `true` or `false`.
 A corresponding branch of the tree has the opportunity to each of the following.

-1. Adjust the score, (e.g. assign a value, add or subtract a value)
+1. Adjust the score, (e.g. assign a value, add or subtract a value).
+Scores can be floating point numbers or variables defined elsewhere (e.g. question variables/feedback variables).
 2. Add written feedback specifically for the student
-3. Generate an "[answer
-note](Potential_response_trees.md#Answer_note)", used by the teacher for evaluative assessment
+3. Generate an "[answer note](Potential_response_trees.md#Answer_note)", used by the teacher for evaluative assessment
 4. Nominate the next node, or end the process.
 5. Any run-time error during traversing the tree will cause an error.
 This error will stop further exectution of the tree, and students will see a runtime error message.
 This will be flagged in the response summary as `[RUNTIME_ERROR]`.
 If you have statements likely to throw an error you should evaluate them in the feedback variables first.